tlalexander/rpi-cm4-switch-board/README.md

 A minimalistic Raspberry Pi (RPi) Compute Module 4 (CM4) Carrier Board.
 Less-is-More (LiM) refers to the minimalistic design only providing 5V power via USB-C power connector and two status (power/activity) LEDs.

-This is meant for CM4 boards with onboard storage and wifi as this carrier boards provides no other functionalty other than power and status LEDs.
+This is meant for CM4 boards with onboard storage and wifi as this carrier board provides no other functionalty other than power and status LEDs.

 LiM Carrier Board - top view             |  LiM Carrier Board - bottem view :-------------------------:|:-------------------------: